athyuttamre/accessible-facebook-ui/README.md

 - Search
 - Friend Requests
 - Newsfeed: Reading comments on newsfeed

-## Bugs
-- Blurry photos for Chat
-- If internet times out while loading Chat, Chat will never load.
-Can be fixed by refreshing.

 ## Credits
 The Accessible Facebook UI project was a semeseter-long project by students of *CS132 - Making Modern Web Apps* at Brown University during Spring 2014 in collaboration with the SpeakYourMind Foundation.
 Members of the team were: